Berichte 2020

 What does this mean for our club?

-The last five weeks of strict lockdown have had a negative impact on people without permanent jobs, day labourers and casual workers. leaving behind a lot of poverty and hardship.
+The last five weeks of strict lockdown have had a negative impact on people without permanent jobs, day labourers and casual workers. left behind a lot of poverty and hardship.
 But pastors and church employees will not be earning anything in the next few weeks.
 School meals for primary school children will also not be available until August.

 Albertina and Yvonne will now reopen their soup kitchens with the necessary distance rules, but there are probably many more children and adults who urgently need these extra meals.